Generation of Realistic Cloud Access Times for Mobile Application Testing using Transfer Learning: Usage of Transfer Learning in an emulation

 \subsection{Evaluating Baseline Emulation Accuracy}

-Next, we evaluate the baseline network emulator accuracy for the setup in Figure~\ref{fig:emulatorsetup} in an isolated manner independent from the~\textit{ContextPerf}.
+Next, we evaluate the baseline network emulator accuracy for the setup in \figureref{fig:emulatorsetup} in an isolated manner independent from the~\textit{ContextPerf}.
 Our goal is to find out how accurately the network emulator emulates the network path using the cloud access time traces fed to it.
-We analyze the RTT characteristics of the emulated network path between the mobile emulator client and the application backend server in Figure~\ref{fig:emulatorsetup}.
+We analyze the RTT characteristics of the emulated network path between the mobile emulator client and the application backend server in \figureref{fig:emulatorsetup}.

 In the experiment, we feed a real RTT trace to the network emulator and then measure the RTT on the emulated network path.
-The RTT trace fed to the emulator consists of ICMP ping every 500 ms for a total of 600 pings lasting 5 minutes.
+The RTT trace fed to the emulator consists of ICMP ping every 500~ms for a total of 600 pings lasting 5~min.
 It is measured between a real Android phone and a VM in the AWS cloud.
 We repeat the experiment for 30 different RTT traces measured over five Wifi and two LTE access networks.